TurtleP/TurtleP.github.io-old2/LovePotion/wiki/packaging.md

 The quickest way to debug is through the `game` folder.
 Just download the [latest *.nro or *.3dsx binary](https://github.com/TurtleP/LovePotion/releases) and put it under `/switch/LovePotion` (or `/3ds/LovePotion`).
 Create the `LovePotion` directory if it doesn't exist.

 Create a directory inside of `/switch/LovePotion` (or `/3ds/LovePotion`) called `game` and then copy all your source files into it.
-Open the Homebrew Menu and run the Löve Potion entry and it will run your game!
+Open the Homebrew Menu and run the LÖVE Potion entry and it will run your game!